Computer-Vision-in-the-Wild/CVinW_Readings/README.md

 ### :two: Task Transfer Cost is Low

 One major advantage of pre-trained models is the promise that they can transfer to downstream tasks *effortlessly*.
 The model adaptation cost is considered in two orthogonal dimensions: *sample-efficiency* and *parameter-efficiency*, as illustrated in Figure 2.
 The bottom-left corner and  top-right corner is the most inexpensive and  expensive adaptation strategy, respectively.
 One may interpolate and  make combinations in the 2D space, to get different model adaptation methods with different cost.
 To efficient adapt large vision models of the gradaully increaseing size, we see an emerging need on efficient model adaptation.
-Interested in contributing your smart efficient adaptation algorithms and see how it differs from existing papers? please check out Section [``Papers on Efficient Model Adaptation''](#papers-on-efficient-model-adaptation)  .
+Interested in contributing your smart efficient adaptation algorithms and see how it differs from existing papers? please check out Section :snowflake:[``Papers on Efficient Model Adaptation''](#snowflake-papers-on-efficient-model-adaptation)  .

 <table>
 <tr>